-A robot vacuum or cordless vacuum is a great choice for moms who find themselves constantly sweeping the floor.
+A robot vacuum or cordless vacuum is a great choice for moms who find themselves constantly battling crumbs, pet hair, or other sweep-able messes.
 If you have pets, consider a self-cleaning litter box or puppy pad!
 If you’re looking for something a little more bidet-friendly, even something as simple a blind brush or toilet bowl stick-on cleaner can save you lots of valuable hours with your family!

 Complete tasks that pile up every day.

 Everyone has that task that they really hate doing, which usually means it’s the one that piles up the fastest!
 For most people, it’s either dishes or laundry!
 Whichever it is for you, try to do those tasks every day.

 Always do a couple of loads of laundry all the way to completion (putting it away too!) and finish the dishes completely before going to bed.
 Doing this will prevent too much from mounting and seeming overwhelming!
 After a while, it will just become routine.

 Try to unload your dishwasher before you start cooking.
 That way, as you cook, you can drop in your items right away!
 Keep a dishrag and trash can close by too, so you can wipe away messes and toss away the trash.
 Now, that task of doing the dishes every day doesn’t seem so daunting!

 You have probably heard a lot about meal planning.
 Meal planning is not only a great way to save money by avoiding fast food, but it’s also a great way to head into your week feeling prepared and stress-free!